masai-school/full-stack-dev-1910/week_03/day_5/coding_2.md

 - File `propertyCheck.js`
 - Write a function which will check if the property/key exists in an object
 - return true if valid, else false
-- invalid value should also be marked as false

 ### FSD.JS.5.10
 - File `passwordVerify.js`